This list of cities and towns are where the Syriac people lived in ancient and modern times

 Evaria: A town near Saddad, Syria.
 Today is called Hauwarin

-Fayruza: a village north of Horns, heavily populated by Syriacs.
+Fayruza: a village north of Homs, heavily populated by Syriacs.

 Gabala: A town south of Latakia, Syria, called Jeble today.
 Bishops attested from 325 to 553.